Connecting the Dots for Our Dog With A Raw Ancestral Diet

 For me, this journey began with my own health crisis in 2005 when I was diagnosed with an auto-immune disease.
 With the help of Dr. Tom Cowan, I was able to heal from that disease with diet and supplements.
 I did not need to have surgery or the lifelong use of drugs.
 Sadly, I did not connect the dots for my dogs until July of 2011 when my Golden, Josephine became ill.
 The vet could find nothing wrong except one kidney was enlarged.
 I had been reading about diet and I made a drastic change and took her off the cheap kibble I had been feeding her.
 She did very well and made a lot of progress but it was not enough to save her and she passed in Sept 2011 from cancer of the spleen and liver.
 At that time, I had an 8-year-old seizure dog, an English Springer Spaniel named Hobbes.
 He was on high doses of two drugs and still seizing.
 I also changed his diet, and he made huge improvements.
 I was able, with the vet, to reduce his meds by ¾’s and he lived his last three years seizure free.

 We have all suffered the loss, much too early, of a beloved pet.
 Many to cancer.
 Cancer is at an all-time high right now and dogs, in particular, are dying at younger and younger ages.
 Dogs actually have the highest cancer rate of any mammal.
 Diabetes is also at an all-time high. as well as pancreatitis.
 Why is this?
-Could it be what we are feeding them.
+Could it be what we are feeding them?
+Yes, it is.
+I believe that diet is the most important component to good health and longevity for us and our dogs.

 Commercial dog food started in America in the 1800’s by a man named James Spratt.
 It was called “Spratt’s Patented Limited” and was made from wheat meal, veggies and meat.
 In the 1950’s Spratts became part of General Mills.
 Later, Nabisco, Quaker Oats and General foods were able to market by-products or waste, into dog food as a profitable source of income.
 Dry food was more convenient, less messy and faster to serve.
 In this day, we have become a nation of fast and convenient We don’t want to put in the work.
 Today Pet food is a multibillion-dollar industry.
 America alone grows 8 and a half million tons of feed for the pet food industry followed by Brazil at 2.5 million tons.
 That also takes into account the feed for animals used in pet food.
 But, if commercial dog food only came on the market 150 years ago, what were dogs eating before that?
 They were eating home cooked food, left overs or table scraps and raw food.
 I remember our Water Spaniel my family had when I was a child.
 We never fed it kibble.
 She ate what we ate.